daniw/sell/exposee.md

 - How unique is 'LuXeria' as a community (in switzerland, Europe, Worldwide)?

 ### Psychological or sociological dimension & analysis
-- Modern (IRC, Web, Wiki) vs. classis (meetings, dinner, events, outgoing)
+- Modern (IRC, Web, Wiki) vs. classic (meetings, dinner, events, outgoing)
 - Man vs. machine

 ### Members